alanrogers/eghop/src/suggested.md

      gatherers, and their HLA alleles were unlike those of modern Europeans.
 The authors argue that their immune systems were specialized for defense against viruses.

-1. [Andirko et al. 2021][andirko21:biorxiv] Fine-grained temporal mapping of derived high-frequency variants supports the mosaic nature of the evolution of Homo sapiens.

-  * These authors summarize published data on the time of origin of high-frequency alleles in several categories: those under positive selection, those introgressed from archaics, and regulatory genes active in the brain.
-Several of these age distributions are bimodal, with one mode at 300-500 kya.

 1. [Dominguez-Andres et al. 2021][dominguezandres21:biorxiv] Evolution
    of cytokine production capacity in ancient and modern European